AliShahin/AliShahin.github.io/_pages/about.md

 I am currently a third-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
 Meanwhile, I am a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.

 ## Research
 I love to explore the intersection of Machine Learning, Privacy and Image Processing!
 My research has been published at top-tier conferences (in vision, privacy and images) such as IEEE CVPR, ACM CCS, ACM Mobisys, ICASSP, IEEE ICIP as well as IEEE transactions.
-These publications addresse the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: privacy-preserving centralized learning, distributed learning and adversarial examples for privacy protection.
+These publications addresse the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: adversarial examples for privacy protection, privacy-preserving centralized and distributed learning.

 ## News
 - <b> [March 2020] </b> Paper accepted at IEEE Transactions on Information Forensics and Security [TIFS](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206), called [PrivEdge: From Local to Distributed Private Training and Prediction](https://arxiv.org/pdf/2004.05574.pdf)! (impact factor 6.2)